Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 supports it, MITM-resistant GATT verification) are part of the 2026 H2 audit scope.

-or any analytics/tracking data.
-Push notifications carry no message content — only a wake-up.
+analytics/tracking data.
+Push notifications carry no message content, only a wake-up.

 No. We do not share, sell, or trade your data with anyone.
 We have